If you're looking for an overview on the basics, here's a general overview on customer journey management.

 Drop us a line at support@smaply.com and let’s jump on a call!

-Get together with the project team at a certain frequency (e.g., once a month) and discuss the following questions:
+Get together with the project team with regular frequency (e.g., once a month) and discuss the following questions:

-- How did the journey change since the last time?
-What experiences improved or get worse?
+• How did the journey change since the last time?
+What experiences improved or got worse?